… or biznaz continues :O

 At this stage, I’ve also addressed a missing part near joystick ports.

 Here is why.
-The fill came out way too concave (a.k.a shrinkage problem) so the whole idea with applying texture failed for now.
+The fill came out way too concave (a.k.a shrinkage problem) so the whole idea of applying texture failed for now.

 Initial file work and its outcome 🙂